-Put the rinsed quinoa, coconut milk, bone broth powder, chia seeds, turmeric, cinnamon, cardamom, ginger, salt, nutmeg and pepper in a medium saucepan and bring to a gentle boil.
+Put the rinsed quinoa, coconut milk, almond milk, bone broth powder, chia seeds, turmeric, cinnamon, cardamom, ginger, salt, nutmeg, and pepper in a medium saucepan and bring to a gentle boil.
 Reduce heat to low, cover and simmer for 10 to 15 minutes with occasional stirring until most of the liquid has been absorbed.

-Remove from heat and stir-in shelled hemp seeds, flaxseed meal, vanilla, and raisins.
+Remove from heat and stir in hemp or flaxseed meal, vanilla, and raisins.
 Sweeten to taste.

 Serve warm or chilled with your favourite toppings.

 Golden Ginger Quinoa can be stored in an airtight container in the fridge for up to 5 days.

 This recipe was originally published on Dec 2, 2017.